 After you finish some research on the school district, it’s time to examine what you have learned.

-It is important you know the school’s mandate, vision, key personnel, mission statement, demographics, and educational priorities.
-Research to discover what the school administration expects from you as a new teacher, what experience is required to perform the work involved and the characteristics the school district is seeking.
+Investigate the school’s mandate, vision, key personnel, mission statement, demographics, and educational priorities.
+Research to discover what the school administration expects from you as a new teacher, what experience is required to perform the work involved, and the characteristics the school district is seeking.

 Find out if a test of your teaching skills or a written assignment will be a component of the teacher interview process.
 For instance, maybe you will need to present a demo lesson plan.
 Try to determine if the teacher interview will be one-on-one or an interview panel discussion.
-It would be horrible if you prepare to speak with just one person and end up fielding questions from a whole table of interviewers.
+It wouldn’t be pleasant if you prepared to speak with just one person and end up fielding questions from a whole table of interviewers.

 What you wear to an interview will give the interview panel an impression of what you are like as an educational professional.
-It’s important you look the part of a professional educator.
-You only have this one opportunity to make an excellent first impression.
+Look the part of a professional educator.
+You have one opportunity to make an excellent first impression.
 Choose an interviewing outfit that is tidy, clean, ironed, and not too revealing.
 If possible, try and learn how teachers dress at school.
 But, when in doubt, some form of business suit usually works best.
 Due to allergies and sensitivity to smells in the workplace, it is wise to leave the perfume, cologne, or aftershave at home.

 What to Bring to the Teacher Interview

-It is a good idea to bring additional copies of your resume and cover letter just in case an interview panel member does not have a copy.
+It is a good idea to bring additional copies of your resume and cover letter just if an interview panel member does not have a copy.
 Also, bring copies of your professional reference list.
 Ensure your reference list is current and each person on the list is aware you listed them as a reference.
-It is vital you get their approval and make certain they will provide an excellent reference.
+Obtaining your references’ approval is paramount.
+Make certain they will provide an excellent reference.
 Don’t forget to bring copies of letters of recommendation and include them with your reference page.

 Bring a Teaching Portfolio

 Lastly, if you have a teaching portfolio, bring it along with you.
 The interviewer(s) may not wish or may not have time to review it, but at least you have it available.
-An organized teaching portfolio is an excellent tool to show the interviewers examples of your work and your students’ work, as well as important documents like your transcripts, certifications, teaching philosophy statement, and other valuable items.
+An organized teaching portfolio is an excellent tool to show the interviewers examples of your work and your students’ work and important documents like your transcripts, certifications, teaching philosophy statement, and other valuable items.